gramster/Assembler/README.md

 or not.
 I wrote a simulator too, so that we could bootstrap the project while we waited for the silicon, but I don't seem to have a copy of that code any more.

+I keep promising myself that one day I'll build this chip as an FPGA, just to validate my design.
+Good retirement project :-).